Cliveburr/JavascriptLibrary/SymbIA/PROMPTS.md

 ## Prompt 1 – Create Cycle Core

-Read the file PLANNING.md to know the full changes and do the first part bellow
+Read the file PLANNING.md to know the full changes and do the first part bellow Read the backend in api/ folder and the client ui in web/ folder to follow the same patterns

 Create a new file called `thoughtCycle.js`.
 In this file: